PAIR-code/recommendation-rudders/hyperbolic-rs/README.md

         --add_extra_relations=True --prep_id=amzn-musicins
 ```

 The output of this script will be the "prep file" and it will be stored in
 ``data/prep/amazon/amzn-musicins.pickle``

 ### 4. Train model
 The name of the preprocessing used in the previous step must be given as a parameter.
 ```
-python train.py --prep_name=amzn-musicins --run_id=my_trained_model
+python train --prep_name=amzn-musicins --run_id=my_trained_model
 ```

 More parameters can be set on the ``config.py`` file.